 Hard-wax oil finish is easy to apply for DIY’ers.
 It’s an older style that’s making a comeback.
 This finish gives the floors a lustrous finish that’s easy to maintain.

-A drawback to hard-wax oil finishes, though, is its low durability and vulnerability to staining.
-It also requires frequent reapplication; experts recommend it be refinished every two or three years (3).
+However, a drawback to hard-wax oil finishes is their low durability and vulnerability to staining.
+It also requires frequent reapplication; experts recommend you refinish it every two or three years (3).

 Acid-cured finishes are incredibly durable and, therefore, often used on exotic woods and those with a smooth texture.
-These types of floors require extra protection, so it’s not recommended to do more than damp mopping.
+These floors require extra protection, so we don’t recommend more than damp mopping.

 Applying this finish isn’t an easy job — certainly not one to do yourself.
 For one, the formula is highly toxic during the curing process.
 Additionally, the curing process can last between three days to a month, depending on humidity.